hkleen/KiBot/docs/source/configuration/outputs/hpgl_sch_print.rst

 -  **options** :index:`: <pair: output - hpgl_sch_print; options>`  [:ref:`HPGL_SCH_PrintOptions parameters <HPGL_SCH_PrintOptions>`] [:ref:`dict <dict>`] (default: empty dict, default values used) Options for the `hpgl_sch_print` output.
 -  **type** :index:`: <pair: output - hpgl_sch_print; type>` 'hpgl_sch_print'
 -  ``category`` :index:`: <pair: output - hpgl_sch_print; category>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``''``) [:ref:`comma separated <comma_sep>`] The category for this output.
 If not specified an internally defined
-   category is used.
+   category is used. |br|
-   Categories looks like file system paths, i.e. **PCB/fabrication/gerber**.
+   Categories looks like file system paths, i.e. **PCB/fabrication/gerber**. |br|
    The categories are currently used for `navigate_results`.

 -  ``disable_run_by_default`` :index:`: <pair: output - hpgl_sch_print; disable_run_by_default>` [:ref:`string <string>` | :ref:`boolean <boolean>`] (default: ``''``) Use it to disable the `run_by_default` status of other output.
-   Useful when this output extends another and you don't want to generate the original.
+   Useful when this output extends another and you don't want to generate the original. |br|
    Use the boolean true value to disable the output you are extending.
 -  ``extends`` :index:`: <pair: output - hpgl_sch_print; extends>` [:ref:`string <string>`] (default: ``''``) Copy the `options` section from the indicated output.
    Used to inherit options from another output of the same type.